 Needle Caps are good for … what?
 They expel too much paint for working closely, and the line looks like paint splashed on the wall otherwise.

 Accepts all caps and works on male cans (European cans are female!).
 Use two and more fingers for spraying.

 aka.
 White Calligraphy.
 See the Transversal on vimeo.

 - Caps on Molotow.com and sorted by type in the molotow shop

 - Caps on montanacolors.com and on mtncolors.com (Also see the Cap Recommendations for their cans)

 - Caps on German Montana

 References and more:

 - ^ Annotation: I often work with mtn 94.
 They are quite consistent; however, a low percentage (perhaps two amongst 100) are «bad».
 One cap I recently had produced a pattern similar to the one from a calligraphy cap.

-- ^ On cans like the 94, ironlaks, etc. the hole only accepts stem diameters of 3.5 mm.
-Hardcore cans have larger holes, which might also be the reason why they sometimes leak with the normal caps.
+- ^ On current cans, the hole only accepts stem diameters of 3.3 mm.
+Original Hardcore cans have larger holes, which might also be the reason why they sometimes leak with the normal caps.